National & Local Priorities

 Hammersmith Bridge Closure

-The closure of Hammersmith Bridge is causing great inconvenience to local residents, especially since the emergency closure to pedestrians and cyclists in August.
+The closure of Hammersmith Bridge to vehicles is causing great inconvenience to local residents.

 No To Heathrow Expansion